Some Seniors are Facing Financial Peril: 5 Ways to Help Take Control

 You should also educate your parents about the warning signs of scams.

-Remind them not to click through any links in emails or texts received from an unknown sender and to keep their sensitive financial information private.
+Remind them not to click any links in emails or texts from unknown senders, and to keep their sensitive financial information private.

 If you believe your parent may have already been the victim of fraud, report the incident to the Federal Trade Commission.

-Step 5: Pursue durable power of attorney if necessary
+Step 5: Pursue a Durable Power of Attorney if Necessary

-A “durable” power of attorney is a legally binding document that your parent would sign to give you permission to make financial or health-related decisions on their behalf if they become incapacitated.
+A “durable” power of attorney is a legally binding document that your parent would sign to permit you to make financial or health-related decisions on their behalf if they become incapacitated.

 “You need to protect somebody’s independence until they move to a point where perhaps they are not making decisions that are in their own best interest,” West says.

-However, you should have the document drafted before the issue becomes urgent so that your parent is capable of signing it.
+However, you should have the document drafted before the issue becomes urgent, so your parent can sign it.

 You also shouldn’t be the only one making the decision.

-“Make sure you’ve got an objective third-party available to help make an evaluation of the suitability of pursuing a power of attorney,” West says.
+“Make sure you’ve got an objective third-party available to help evaluate the suitability of pursuing a power of attorney,” West says.

 After that, hire an experienced local attorney to write up the documents.